Commentary on MFI interest rates

 Interest rates on new business

-The interest rate on household deposits with agreed maturity declined by 0.08 percentage point to 5.94%.
-The interest rate on overnight deposits increased slightly to 1.59%.
-The interest rate on current account deposits increased slightly to 0.27%.
-The interest rate on deposits redeemable at notice was unchanged from September at 2.76% (the only rate to include, besides the household sector, similar deposits of non-financial corporations, which are negligible in this category).
+The interest rate on household deposits with agreed maturity declined by 0.03 percentage point to 2.98%.
+The interest rate on overnight deposits edged up to 1.39%.
+The rate on current account deposits remained flat at 0.12%.
+The interest rate on deposits redeemable at notice decreased to 1.74% (this rate is the only one to include, in addition to the household sector, also similar deposits of non-financial corporations, whose volumes are negligible in this category).

-The rate on deposits of non-financial corporations with agreed maturity fell by 0.05 percentage point to 6.45%.
-The interest rate on overnight deposits increased by 0.05 percentage point to 2.11%.
-The interest rate on current account deposits rose marginally to 1.24%.
-Deposits with agreed maturity of up to one year (which as a rule account for 100% of all deposits with agreed maturity in this sector) were remunerated at a lower rate (6.45%).
+The rate on deposits of non-financial corporations with agreed maturity was flat at 3.10%.
+The interest rate on overnight deposits rose to 1.13%.
+The rate on current account deposits rose by 0.02 percentage point, to 0.63%.
+Deposits with agreed maturity of up to one year (which as a rule account for 100% of all deposits with agreed maturity in the case of this sector) were unchanged at 3.10%.

 Chart 1 – Interest rates of commercial banks on CZK deposits held by Czech residents – new business